Michal2310/node-project/README.md

 ## About The Project

-I made backend API that allows you to signup, signin.
-Creating new posts and uploading photos into database.
-It's also support CRUD operations on users and posts.
-Authorization and authentication is based on Passport.js with local-strategy and sessions.
+I made backend API that allows you to sign-up, sign-in.
+Create new posts and upload photos into database.
+It also supports CRUD operations on users and posts.
+Authorisation and authentication is based on Passport.js with local-strategy and sessions.

 ### Built With